 Multistage sampling was used.
-In the first stage, three (3) major districts were purposively chosen from the local government based on intensity of Palm oil marketing which were Orokam, Otukpa and Owukpa.
-In the second stage, twenty (20) palm oil wholesalers and twenty (20) retailers were randomly chosen from each of the selected districts.
-In all, a total of 150 respondents formed the sample size of the study.
+In the first stage, Ogbadibo Local Government Area was purposively chosen because it greatly benefits the production of palm oil.
+In the second stage, three (3) major districts of the six (6) districts were purposively chosen from the local government based on intensity of Palm oil marketing which were Orokam, Otukpa and Owukpa.
+The third and final stage involved the random selection of 120 respondents (i.e. twenty (20) palm oil wholesalers and twenty (20) retailers from each of the selected districts.
 A well-structured questionnaire as research instrument was used to elicit information from the respondents.